curry-packages/spicey/resource_files/README.txt

        > make install

-   to install all packages required by this application (where the executable `cpm` of the Curry Package Manager should be in your path).
+   to install all packages required by this application (where the executable `cypm` of the Curry Package Manager should be in your path).

 2. Before you deploy your web application, you should